alaahz/pdsnd_github/README.md

 - [ Python- Built-in Exceptions](https://docs.python.org/3/library/exceptions.html#ValueError).
 - [python-tabulate](https://pypi.org/project/tabulate/) _Udacity reviewer's suggestion_
 - [Markdown Preview package](https://github.com/atom/markdown-preview).

+## An Interactive Experience:

+The program is set up as a script that takes in raw input to create an interactive experience in the terminal that answers questions about the dataset.
+The experience is interactive because depending on a user's input, the answers to the questions on the previous page will change!
+There are four questions that will change the answers:

+- Would you like to see data for Chicago, New York, or Washington?
+- Would you like to filter the data by month, day, both or not at all?
+- (If they chose month) Which month - January, February, March, April, May, or June?
+- (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?

 ## The Datasets:
 Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core six (6) columns: